• Students must present a current MICA ID to borrow materials.

 • If an item is checked out to another patron, a circulation staff member can place a hold on it and then notify the requesting patron once it has been returned.

 • Overdue charges are $0.25 a day per book, and $1.00 per DVD.

 • A book will be considered lost if not returned within two months of the due date.
 A DVD will be considered lost if not returned within two weeks of the due date.
 The borrower will then be charged the full replacement cost plus a $25.00 processing fee per item.

 • Materials can be dropped off after hours in the drop located directly next to the main entrance of the Library on the first floor of the Bunting Center.

 • Students can view a list of their checked-out items -- and renew items -- using the Library Catalog by clicking on "My Account".
 Items can be renewed just twice through the catalog; for further renewals, visit or call the Circulation Desk.

 • User can also view their Decker Library account using your mobile device!
 The free BookMyne app allows patrons to view their checked-out items, holds and fines, and also allows them to renew items.
 Available through the App Store for Apple iOS and Google Play for Android.

 Catalog and Databases

 The Decker Library Catalog is available for searching the collection from any location, on- or off-campus.
 From off-campus you will be prompted to log in with your MICA user name and password (same as the My MICA Portal log-in).
 Once you have logged in for catalog access, you will also have access to the Research Databases without a second log-in.
-Note that films/videos, slides and digital assets from the Media Resources Collection are all included in the Decker Library catalog.

 Research databases are available through this website from any computer on-campus.